What are Trade Support Loans?

 Australian Apprentices can opt in for a six month payment period with payments made in arrears on a monthly basis.
 Apprentices can opt-in which allows them to receive the next six Trade Support Loan payments that fall due.
 Following this, apprentices are required to opt-in again to receive further payments.
 Apprentices can opt-out of receiving payments at any time.

-Apprentices cannot claim payments for instalments that have passed (except in very rare circumstances, such as an administrative error).
+Apprentices cannot claim payments for instalments that have passed.

 Will the full loan of $20,000 be paid for shorter duration apprenticeships?